PIH/openmrs-config-pihemr/README.md

 - **visitNote**: A different UI for the visit dashboard, which supports form sections.
 - **vitals**: Enables the vitals htmlform as a visit action.
 Adds the cyclical Vitals app button to the home page.
 Adds Most Recent Vitals app to pt dashboard.
+- **vitalsHomepageApp**: Adds the cyclical Vitals app button to the home page.
+Requires vitals component.
 - **waitingForConsult**: Adds the Consult Queues app button to the home page.
 List of patients who are checked in and have had their vitals taken, but have not yet had a consult.
 On ci.pih-emr.org
 - **wristbands**: Adds Print Wristbands to general actions.